niyuanqi/SNAP/README.md

 *% python -m site --user-site*

-In the site-packages, make a *.pth file and drop the path containing the SNAP directort.
+In the site-packages, make a *.pth file and drop the path containing the SNAP directory.

 ---